dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ## Localization/Globalization Support

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] supports a number of features that assist in the creation of localizable [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+ UI.

  All panel elements natively support the <xref:System.Windows.FrameworkElement.FlowDirection%2A> property, which can be used to dynamically re-flow content based on a user's locale or language settings.
 For more information, see <xref:System.Windows.FrameworkElement.FlowDirection%2A>.

- The <xref:System.Windows.Window.SizeToContent%2A> property provides a mechanism that enables application developers to anticipate the needs of localized [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+ The <xref:System.Windows.Window.SizeToContent%2A> property provides a mechanism that enables application developers to anticipate the needs of localized UI.
 Using the <xref:System.Windows.SizeToContent.WidthAndHeight> value of this property, a parent <xref:System.Windows.Window> always sizes dynamically to fit content and is not constrained by artificial height or width restrictions.

- <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, and <xref:System.Windows.Controls.StackPanel> are all good choices for localizable [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)]. <xref:System.Windows.Controls.Canvas> is not a good choice, however, because it positions content absolutely, making it difficult to localize.
+ <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, and <xref:System.Windows.Controls.StackPanel> are all good choices for localizable UI. <xref:System.Windows.Controls.Canvas> is not a good choice, however, because it positions content absolutely, making it difficult to localize.

  For additional information on creating [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications with localizable user interfaces (UIs)s, see the [Use Automatic Layout Overview](../advanced/use-automatic-layout-overview.md).